wotbatt/certs/aws/security-specialty/6-mgmt-security-governance.md

 **Skills in:**

 - Deploying and configuring AWS Organizations :white_check_mark:
-- Determining when and how to deploy AWS Control Tower (for example, which services must be deactivated for successful deployment) :large_orange_diamond:
+- Determining when and how to deploy AWS Control Tower (for example, which services must be deactivated for successful deployment) :white_check_mark:
 - Implementing SCPs as a technical solution to enforce a policy (for example, limitations on the use of a root account, implementation of controls in AWS Control Tower) :white_check_mark:
 - Centrally managing security services and aggregating findings (for example, by using delegated administration and AWS Config aggregators) :white_check_mark: